NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 macro index,pager i3 '<sync-mailbox><enter-command>source \

-<change-folder>!<enter>;<check-stats>' "switch to gmail - online"
+<change-folder>!<enter>;<check-stats>' "switch to gmail-personal - online"

 macro index,pager i4 '<sync-mailbox><enter-command>source \

-<change-folder>!<enter>;<check-stats>' "switch to gmail - offline"
+<change-folder>!<enter>;<check-stats>' "switch to gmail-personal - offline"

 Each account config redefines: